 1.Cap Toe Oxfords

-Your lace up work shoes first appeared in the early 1900’s but did not reach mass appeal until the early 1920’s when only the traditionalists were still wearing lace up boots.
+Your lace up work shoes first appeared in the early 1900s, but did not reach mass appeal until the early 1920s, when only the traditionalists were still wearing lace up boots.
 The style of the decade was to feature a “cap toe” that is a hardtop piece that protected your toes.
-The cap toe line could be plain but usually had small holes or perforations called brogue to decorate it.
+The cap toe line could be plain but usually had small holes or perforations called broguing to decorate it.
 The brogue could extended to other lines on the shoes.
-By the end of the 1920’s brogue decorated the entire body of the shoe in all sorts of intricate patterns such as the Wingtip design.
-In Great Gatsby’s time the brogue was still minimal but the quality of his shoes was outstanding.
+By the end of the 1920s, broguing decorated the entire body of the shoe in all sorts of intricate patterns such as the Wingtip design.
+In The Great Gatsby‘s time, the brogue was still minimal, but the quality of his shoes was outstanding.
 Only the best soft, burnt orange-brown or matte black shoes could be worn and coordinated with his suits.
 Toes were pointed, heels were often a lighter color brown and made of new flexible rubber soles for comfort.
 I must emphasize the color.
-The typical brown had a hint of rust to it, not dark brown, or tan, but a nice medium maple syrup brown. mmm pancakes…
+The typical brown had a hint of rust to it, not dark brown, or tan, but a nice medium maple syrup brown. mmm, pancakes…

 2. White Nubucks

-For hot summer days it is time to pull out your all white suits and shoes.
-White clothing needs frequent laundering so it was typically only worn by those who could afford to hire laundry servants.
+For hot summer days, it was time to pull out your all-white suits and shoes.
+White clothing needed frequent laundering, so it was typically only worn by those who could afford to hire laundry servants.
 White was a sign of class.
 Only very important people who had access to the “club” could wear white.
 Senators, famous families, movie stars and the newly rich could buy their white’s status.
-White oxford shoes made of soft nubuck leather and rubber soles were the only shoe that could be worn with summer whites.
+White Oxford shoes made of soft nubuck leather and rubber soles were the only shoe that could be worn with summer whites.

 Those who owned, worked on, or visited friends on yachts were required to wear the uniform of a blue blazer, white canvas slacks, and white rubber sole shoes.
 The rubber soles helped with traction on slippery decks and swaying floors.